hoontaeklee/bloght-Hugo/content/en/posts/20191219_how_to_develop_a_research_question.md

 ---
-title: "How to outline a paper"
+title: "How to develop a research question"
 author: "Hoontaek Lee"
 date: 2019-12-17T21:28:25+09:00
 publishdate: 2020-02-23 16:54:00+09:00